qmk/hacktoberfest_2019/readme.md

 ![](img/sponsors.jpg)

 Interested in sponsoring a dollar amount per shirt claimed?
-Reach out to us!
+Reach out to us at the following link: https://qmk.fm/

 F.A.Q.
 ------